-Miss Tahloulah May is a synthesist and composer.
+Miss Tahloulah May is a modular synthesist and composer.
 MTM is all about respecting Hip Hop’s heritage and culture while adding her own vision.
-DAWless production of a mixture of Hip Hop, Techno and Electro is her signature.
+DAWless production of a mixture of Techno, Electro and Hip Hop is her signature.
 With her modular system (nicknamed SapG), drum machines and live drums she produces music straight from the soul.

 Miss Tahloulah May was born September 1986 in Paramaribo (Surinam).
 Inspired by her mother, she developed an interest in all sorts of music like Soul, Funk, Jazz and Electronic music at a young age.
 Around 1994 she started to develop her love for Hip Hop and Electronic music and the Hip Hop culture.
 The way creative boundries were pushed within these musical fields inspired her to look for her own musical and creative identity.
 This lead to her finding her musical path decades later.

 Until about 2020 MTM made instrumental Hip Hop music solely using sampled material.
 But because she felt that this limited her creativity, she started studying bass guitar, synthesizer and drums.

 - Music is food for your soul, don't starve!
 (2019)